coala/projects/data/projects/implement_aspects.md

-Initial configuration of coala is **unnecessary hard**, especially for new users.
+Initial configuration of coala is **unnecessarily hard**, especially for new users.
 There are a few reasons for this.

 New users are not always familiar with all the functionality provided by various